DragonSenses/job-tracker/journey.md

 import React, { useState } from 'react'
 ```

+We declare a ***state variable*** inside our component.
+You will get two things from `useState`: the current state `values`, and the function that lets you update it `setCount`.
+Any name can be given but the convention is to call them `[something, setSomething]`

 ```jsx
 const [values, setValues] = useState(initialState);
 ```

 We use array destructuring to give different names to the state variables.
 - where `values` represent the the `initialState` object
 - and `setValues` function will control the state
 - The initial state argument is only used during the first render.

+In other words, the first time `Register` component is display, the values will be `initialState` or more specifically a JavaScript object where its name, email, password and isMember is false.
+When you want to change state, call `setValues()` and pass the new value to it.
+If the you render the same component multiple times, each will get its own state.

 Now add event handlers: